gvwilson/thirdbit/src/ideas/projects/tower-support.md

 ## Availability

 The sponsor is available for weekly 30-minute video calls and is flexible on the day and time, with a preference for morning slots (Eastern Time).
 The sponsor responds to email within 24 hours on weekdays.

-## Project Agreements and Assignment of Rights

-The sponsor requires the open-source project agreement: all code will be published publicly under an open-source license.
-The sponsor confirms that all necessary internal clearances have been obtained to use the RIT standard open-source project agreement unmodified.